Charlotta Bass: California Eagle

-The Basses championed the black soldiers of the Twenty-Fourth Infantry who were unjustly sentenced in the 1917 Houston race riot.
-They also covered the case and supported the "Scottsboro Boys," nine young men who were framed and convicted of rape in Scottsboro, Alabama, in 1931.
+The Basses championed the black soldiers of the Twenty-Fourth Infantry who were unjustly convicted and sentenced in the 1917 Houston race riot.
+They also later covered the case and supported the "Scottsboro Boys," nine young men who were framed and convicted of rape in Scottsboro, Alabama, in 1931.

 In 1934, Joseph Bass died and Charlotta Bass assumed control of the paper.
 During this time period the California Eagle, along with other African-American presses, were under investigation by the Office of the Secretary of War, who viewed it as a threat to national security.
+They were suspicious of the Communist Party's attempts to build an alliance with African Americans by supporting their activism in civil rights.

-The Department of Justice interrogated Bass in 1942 over claims that the paper was funded by Japan and Germany.
-The FBI continued to monitor Bass, as they deemed her actions as advocating the Communist Party despite a lack of evidence and Bass herself denying any assertions of the kind.
+Following US entry into World War II after the Japanese attack on Pearl Harbor, the Department of Justice interrogated Bass in 1942 over claims that the paper was funded by the Axis nations of Japan and Germany.
+The FBI continued to monitor Bass, as they deemed her actions as demonstrationf advocating the Communist Party despite a lack of evidence and Bass herself denying any assertions of the kind.
 In 1943, the Department of Justice was asked by the Post Office Department to revoke her mailing permit.
 The Post Office Department argued that the newspaper could not be mailed due to sensitive and illegal material within the paper.
 Bass again won the case, and the Department of Justice said her mailing permit would not be revoked.

-Bass continued to use the paper as a way of raising awareness of various issues facing African-Americans and other minorities such as restrictive covenants in housing, which the United States Supreme Court found to be unconstitutional in 1948.
+Bass continued to use the paper as a way of raising awareness of various issues facing African-Americans and other minorities.
+For example, she wrote about restrictive covenants in housing.
+The United States Supreme Court found these to be unconstitutional in 1948.

-Since Bass had no children, she intended to pass on the paper to her nephew, John Kinloch, son of Victorine Spears Kinloch.
+Bass had no children, and she intended to pass on the paper to her nephew, John Kinloch, son of her sister Victorine Spears Kinloch.
 He lived with Bass in Los Angeles and worked as a reporter and editor for the California Eagle.
-He joined the military to serve in World War II, but was killed in Germany on April 3, 1945.
+He joined the military to serve in World War II; he was killed in Germany on April 3, 1945, in the last weeks of the war.
 His mother was his life insurance beneficiary, and when she died, the policy passed to Bass.

-Bass continued to run the California Eagle on her own until selling it in 1951 and moving to New York City, where she focused on politics.
-Her activism and political activities would result in continued belief that she was a communist, which she continued to deny.
+Bass continued to run the California Eagle on her own until selling it in 1951 and moving to New York City.
+There she focused on politics.
+In the postwar period, with the beginning of the Cold War between the US and the Soviet Union, her activism and political activities continued to arouse FBI and other official suspicions that she was a communist.
+She continued to deny this assertion.